layer-3/docs/docs/legacy/resources/legal/general-t-and-c.md

 m) falsify any Digital Assets Wallet, Digital Assets Address, Website registration, exchange, or administration details provided to the Operator or any of its Associates, impersonate another person or misrepresent your affiliation with a person.

-n)  post, submit, publish, display, or transmit any User Submission that is likely to deceive any Person.&#x20;
+n)  post, submit, publish, display, or transmit any User Submission that is likely to deceive any Person.

-o) falsify or materially omit any information or provide misleading or inaccurate information requested by the Operator or any of its Associates, including, but not limited to, at Website registration or during the course of administering any Services to you.&#x20;
+o) falsify or materially omit any information or provide misleading or inaccurate information requested by the Operator or any of its Associates, including, but not limited to, at Website registration or during the course of administering any Services to you.

 p) cause injury to, or attempt to harm, the Operator, any of its Associates or any person through your access to the Website or any Services, including, but not limited to, posting, submitting, publishing, displaying, or transmitting any User Submission that is defamatory, obscene, indecent, abusive, offensive, harassing, violent, hateful, inflammatory, or otherwise objectionable.